juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 ![](./images/invoke_get_token_result.png)

 If you do not see a message about successful activation, something is wrong and you need to troubleshoot.
-Otherwise you can move forward to next step (3).
+Otherwise you can move forward to next step.

 > Troubleshooting